 All Settlement calculations will be made using these values for SMP and Administered Quantities.

-6.255 In the event of Administered Settlement resulting from MSP Failure, then once the MSP Failure is corrected, the Market Operator shall procure that Settlement Reruns shall be undertaken as soon as reasonably possible in respect of the relevant Trading Periods and that revised Settlement Statements, Invoices and Self Billing Invoices in respect of the relevant Billing Period or Periods shall be issued to Participants
+6.255 In the event of Administered Settlement resulting from MSP Failure, following correction of the MSP Failure, the Market Operator shall procure that Settlement Reruns for the Ex-Post Initial MSP Software Run only shall be undertaken as soon as reasonably possible in respect of the relevant Trading Periods and that revised Settlement Statements, Invoices and Self Billing Invoices in respect of the relevant Billing Period or Periods shall be issued to Participants

 10. LEGAL REVIEW